0xM1gu3l/NextJSManifestDumper/README.md

 - Type "__BUILD_MANIFEST"
 - Copy the result as a Object
 - Paste the result in the `buildManifest.json` file in the project.
+- Download dependencies if already not using `pip3 install -r requirements.txt`
+- Run `main.py`

 And that's it!
 Happy hacking!